- UNDERGRADUATE PROGRAMS

 Cognitive neuroscience of memory and executive function

 David Badre received his B.S. from the University of Michigan in 2000, and his Ph.D. from the Department of Brain and Cognitive Sciences at MIT in 2005.
-Following a postdoctoral fellowship at the Helen Wills Neuroscience Institute at the University of California, Berkeley, he joined Brown's Department of Cognitive, Linguistic, and Psychological Sciences as Assistant Professor in 2008.
+Following a postdoctoral fellowship at the University of California, Berkeley, he joined Brown's Department of Cognitive, Linguistic, and Psychological Sciences as Assistant Professor in 2008 and was promoted to Associate Professor in 2014.
 He is also an affiliate of the Brown Institute for Brain Science and a trainer in the Neuroscience Graduate Program.
 His lab at Brown focuses on the cognitive neuroscience of memory and cognitive control with an emphasis on frontal lobe function and organization.
-Dr. Badre serves on the editorial board of the journals Psychological Science and Cognitive Neuroscience and was selected as an Alfred P. Sloan Foundation Fellow in Neuroscience 2011.
+Dr. Badre serves on the editorial boards Psychological Science, Behavioral Neuroscience, and Cognitive Neuroscience.
+His research is supported by NINDS and NIMH at the NIH and has been recognized by early career awards, including an Alfred P. Sloan Foundation Fellowship in Neuroscience, a James S. McDonnell Scholar Award in Understanding Human Cognition, and the Cognitive Neuroscience Society Young Investigator Award.